 Liquor by the drink was approved by Statesville voters on May 6, 1986.
 The first drink served was on Friday June 27, 1986.
 The net income from liquor by the drink goes to the City of Statesville.

 ABC Boards in the State of North Carolina, after paying taxes and expenses, share their profits with their local community.
-For the FYE22, the Statesville ABC Board made the following distributions:
+For the FYE25, the Statesville ABC Board made the following distributions:

 Local Law Enforcement

-For the FYE22 year, $949,682 of our local ABC profits remained in the community.
+For the FYE25 year, $971,160 of our local ABC profits remained in the community.

-The Statesville ABC Board has awarded education grants to six area agencies to assist with the organizations’ substance abuse programs.
+The Statesville ABC Board has announced the distribution of $100,000 to 11 area agencies through its Education Grant Program to assist with the organizations’ substance abuse programs.

-This year, the following agencies received a share of the $78,500 total contribution: Aftershock Youth Empowerment, Boys & Girls Club of the Piedmont, Fifth Street Shelter Ministries, Pharos Parenting, Piedmont Mediation Center and Speak Life and Live.
+The agencies receiving a share of the education grant funds are: Aftershock Youth Empowerment, Angel Wings Foundation, Boys and Girls Club of the Piedmont, Children’s Homes of Iredell County, Fifth Street Shelter Ministries, Foundation of Hope Ministries, Iredell EMS Community Response Support Team, Pharos Parenting, Piedmont Mediation Center, Restoration Road Ministries, and Speak Life and Live,

-The Statesville ABC Board distributes 7 percent of its remaining gross receipts annually for the treatment of alcoholism or substance abuse, or for research or education on alcohol or substance abuse, explained Tip Nicholson, general manager of the Statesville ABC Board.
-“The ABC Board is very appreciative of the work these organizations do to help with and prevent substance abuse issues.”
+The Statesville ABC Board distributes seven per cent of its remaining gross receipts annually for the treatment of alcoholism or substance abuse, or for research or education on alcohol or substance abuse, explained Nicholson.
+“The ABC Board is very appreciative of the work these organizations do to help with and prevent substance abuse issues,” said Nicholson.

 Tip Nicholson, General Manager